About us

 Henrik Wergeland (1808–1845), a child of the European Enlightenment, lived during a transformative era after the dissolution of the union between Denmark and Norway.
 Through his writing, he championed religious tolerance, knowledge as a path to freedom, and equality across nations and classes – driven by deep compassion for humanity.

-Driven by a deep belief in human potential, Wergeland saw the urge to learn and serve others as the soul’s highest calling.
+Due to a staunch belief in human potential, Wergeland considered the drive to learn and serve others as the soul’s highest calling.
 His life and writing became a passionate fight against injustice, making him one of Norway’s most powerful voices for the oppressed.

 Staff

 The European Wergeland Centre is based in Oslo, Norway, with field staff in Bosnia-Herzegovina, Greece and Ukraine.
-Our Acting Executive Director is Ingrid Aspelund.
+Our Acting Executive Director is Luvisa Hansen.

 Governing Board